|Nutritional Guidelines (per serving)|

 In a large skillet, melt 1 tablespoon butter and olive oil over medium heat.
 Sauté red pepper, onion, mushrooms, and green bell pepper until tender.
 Remove from skillet and set aside.
 In the same skillet, brown sausage until cooked through and no longer pink.
 Drain and mix with mushroom mixture in skillet.

 Unroll filo sheets and cover with plastic wrap and damp paper towel.
-Place one sheet in a 13x9" glass baking dish.
+Place one sheet in a 13 by 9 inch glass baking dish.
 Brush with some of the melted butter.
 Add seven additional filo sheets, brushing each with butter.
 Spread half of mushroom/sausage mixture over dough.
 Layer and brush with butter eight more sheets filo dough.
 Spread with all of spinach/ricotta mixture.
 Layer and brush with butter four more sheets filo dough.
 Top with remaining mushroom/sausage mixture.
 Layer remaining four filo sheets on top, brushing each with butter.
 Score top of filo dough in a diamond shape.